Marin Influenza Surveillance

 Influenza-like Illness Activity

-Influenza-like illness (ILI) activity in Marin County is lower than usual for this time of year.
+Influenza-like illness (ILI) activity in Marin County was lower than previous years during the 2020-21 influenza season.
 See Figure 1 below.

 Figure 1.
 Proportion of Visits due to ILI: Kaiser San Rafael, MarinHealth Medical Center, and Novato Community Hospital Emergency Departments, 2018-19, 2019-20, and 2020-21 Influenza Seasons